ilg-physics-ucsb/physics6-manual/6AL/MathLab2/MathLab2.md

 *DO NOT REMOVE AN OUTLIER without a good reason*.
 :::

-On here first run she sees an outlier in here data set.
+On her first run she sees an outlier in her data set.
 She takes a closer look at her measurement system and realizes there is a loose cable which causes intermittent failures.
 She decides this run was not valid, and does the experiment again.

 :::Figure:Figure
 ![Figure 1: Line of Best Fit](imgs/OutlierSheet.png)
 :::

-2. The a curve fit is **balanced**, i.e. roughly the same number of points lie above the line as below it.
+2. The curve fit is **balanced**, i.e. roughly the same number of points lie above the line as below it.
 This time Jillian plots her data and sees what looks like a balanced fit with no outliers.
 There are roughly the same number of points above an below the line of best fit.

 :::Figure:Figure
 ![Figure 1: Line of Best Fit](imgs/LinearFit.png)
 :::

-3. Similar to 2, the data should be randomly above and below your fit.
+3. As shown in Figure 9 the data should be randomly above and below your fit.
 For instance, if you fit a line to your data and notice that data starts off below the line, then goes above, and then below again, your data likely isn't represented by a line, but something else.

 When Jillian takes data for her second engine, plots and does a linear fit this is her plot.